What is remuneration?

 Remuneration should be taken within 12 months from the date of the award.
 Where remuneration has accrued we ask that guardians contact us.

 If you are a joint financial guardian you will have to decide between you how to attribute this.
-The remuneration table outlines the amounts we can set.
+See our leaflet for more information about remuneration, examples of routine guardianship functions and scales.

 If you consider that either the “routine” work was excessive, or that you have carried out non-routine work, you may apply for an uplift to that standard “scale” remuneration.